Geometry of $K$-trivial Moishezon manifolds : decomposition theorem and holomorphic geometric structures: Automorphism group and fibrations by complex tori

 First, recall that since the fibers of $\pi$ in \eqref{f9} are connected and $X$ is simply connected, the base $B$ is simply connected as well.

 Denote by $m$ the complex dimension of the fibers of $\pi$.
 Take a point

-Choose a family of holomorphic vector fields on $X$ belonging to the Lie algebra of $A$ (they are chosen from the fundamental vector fields for the $A$--action) satisfying the condition that their restrictions to $\pi^{-1}(b)$ span the tangent bundle $T(\pi^{-1}(b))$.
-This implies that the locus of all $b'\, \in\, B$ such that the restrictions of $(X_1,\, \cdots,\, X_m)$ to $\pi^{-1}(b')$ span $T(\pi^{-1}(b'))$ is an open dense subset of $B$ whose complement is a closed complex analytic subspace.
+Choose a family of holomorphic vector fields on $X$ belonging to the Lie algebra of $A$ (they are chosen from the fundamental vector fields for the $A$--action) satisfying the condition that their restrictions to $\pi^{-1}(b)$ span the tangent bundle $T(\pi^{-1}(b))$, hence they form a basis of the latter).
+This implies that the locus of all $b'\, \in\, B$ such that the restrictions of $(X_1,\, \ldots,\, X_m)$ to $\pi^{-1}(b')$ span $T(\pi^{-1}(b'))$ is an open dense subset of $B$ whose complement is a closed complex analytic subspace.

 Let

 be a trivializing section of $K_X$.
 Then the holomorphic form

 where $n\,=\, \dim_{\mathbb C}X$, satisfies the equation